kaykRodr1gu3s/PyThreatReport/README.md

   + git
   + misp
   + python
+  + sqlite

   #### Linux

   + Docker
   + misp
   + git
+  + sqlite

 ### Instalation
-  On instalation you can use linux and windows, i'm going to show how to install onm this both operation system.
+  On instalation you can use linux and windows.

   #### Windows
    On windows you need to install some software: